thoughtbot/maybe_haskell/book/introduction.md

 number of even elements it has.
 We then assign this function the name `countEvens`.

-This is a relatively contrived example, but its indicative of the sort of thing that can happen at any level: if your first reaction is "So much syntax!
+This is a relatively contrived example, but it's indicative of the sort of thing that can happen at any level: if your first reaction is "So much syntax!
 What is this crazy dot thing!?", you're going to have a bad time.
 Instead, try to internalize the parts that make sense while getting comfortable with *not*